-Our Bargaining Team Elections
+Bargaining Team Elections

-Members can nominate themselves or their colleagues in accordance with the Bargaining Team Structure.
+Union members can nominate themselves or their colleagues in accordance with the Bargaining Team Structure.

-Bargaining Team elections are conducted by AFSCME Council 28 (WFSE) in the fall of odd years.
 Vacancies are filled by appointment of the AFSCME Council 28 President.

 Due to the huge time commitment, Bargaining Team members may request time loss as well as reimbursement for their travel expenses.